Thomas Malthus was a nineteenth century writer famous for his population theory

 1805: Thomas Malthus became Great Britain’s first Professor of History and Political Economy at the East India Company College (known nowadays as Haileybury) in Hertfordshire.

-1807: Wrote a letter to Samuel Whitbread, Esq.
+1807: He wrote a letter to Samuel Whitbread, Esq.
 M.P. on his proposed Bill for the Amendment of the Poor Laws.

 1808: Began to write a series of articles for the Edinburgh Review such as Spence on Commerce.